Interpretable Features for the Assessment of Neurodegenerative Diseases through Handwriting Analysis: Methods

-This section focuses on the metrics unique to the Numbers task.
+This section focuses on the features unique to the Numbers task.
 Participants engaged in solving addition problems by moving down the tablet, allowing for individual analysis of each response.
-This methodology enabled us to track the evolution of handwriting metrics as participants navigate through the task.
-For a comprehensive breakdown of these metrics, please refer to Figure \ref{fig:numbers tasks metrics} below.
+This methodology enabled us to track the evolution of handwriting features as participants navigate through the task.
+For a comprehensive breakdown of these features, please refer to Figure \ref{fig:numbers tasks features} below.

 \paragraph{Average Width of Answer} The average width of each answer quantifies the size of the handwriting.
 It is computed by subtracting the minimum $X$ coordinate from the maximum $X$ coordinate for each answer and then averaging these values.
 People with PD have been found to have less control of their movement amplitudes and variance, resulting in compensatory longer strokes and larger handwriting under medication~\cite{van1999parkinsons}, as they are during the studied tasks.